Streams and Graphs of Dynamical Systems: Closing : the prolongational relation and the non-wandering set .

-In~\cite{ADL23}, we extended all main results of~\cite{DLY20} to T-unimodal maps whose attractor is a cycle of intervals by showing that our proofs ultimately only rely on topological properties, first of all the absence of non-wandering intervals and of non-topological attracting periodic orbits.
-The same ideas apply to the case of the other two types of attractors, so that Theorem 2,3 above actually apply more generally to T-unimodal maps.
-Hence, we can reformulate the results above in the following way. \begin{proposition} Let $f$ be a T-unimodal map.
-Then all repelling non-wandering nodes of $f$ are pairwise disjoint.
-Moreover: \begin{enumerate} \item If all non-wandering nodes of $f$ are pairwise disjoint, $\Gamma_{\NW_f}=G_f$, namely the non-wandering graph of $f$ is a tower.
-In particular, this is always the case when there are infinitely many nodes. \item Otherwise, let $N_0,\dots,N_p$ be the nodes of $G_f$.
-Then $NW_f$ has exactly $p+2$ nodes $M_0,\dots,M_{p+1}$ and they satisfy the following properties: \begin{enumerate} \item $M_i=N_i$ for $i=0,\dots,p-1$; \item $M_p\cup M_{p+1}\subset N_p$; \item $M_p$ is a repelling Cantor set; \item $M_{p+1}$ is either an attracting periodic orbit or a cycle of intervals. \end{enumerate} In this case, $\Gamma_{\NW_f}$ is equal to a tower with $p+2$ nodes with the addition of an extra edge from $M_{p+1}$ to $M_p$.
+In~\cite{ADL23}, we extended all main results of~\cite{DLY20} to T-unimodal maps whose attractor is a cycle of intervals by showing that our proofs ultimately only rely on \black purely \black topological properties, \black first and foremost \black the absence of wandering intervals and of non-topological attracting periodic orbits.
+The same ideas apply to the case of the other two types of attractors, so that Theorem~\ref{thm:tower},~\ref{thm:attracting nodes} actually apply more generally to T-unimodal maps.
+Hence, we can reformulate the results above in the following way. \begin{proposition} \black Let $f$ be a T-unimodal map and let $N_0,\dots,N_p$ be its non-wandering nodes sorted according to their distance from $c$, so that $N_0=\{a\}$ and $N_p$ is the unique attractor.
+Then: \begin{enumerate} \item $N_i\cap N_j=\emptyset$ for each $i\neq j$ with $i,j<p$; \item each $N_i$, $i=0,\dots,p-2$, is also a chain-recurrent node; \item if $N_{p-1}\cap N_p=\emptyset$, then every non-wandering node of $f$ is also a chain-recurrent node and viceversa and $\Gamma_{\NW_f}$ coincides with the structural graph $\Gamma_f$ (in particular, $\Gamma_{\NW_f}$ is a tower); \item if $N_{p-1}\cap N_p\neq\emptyset$, then $N_{p-1}$ is a repelling Cantor set and $N_p$ is a cycle of intervals.
+In this case, $\Gamma_{\NW_f}$ is equal to a tower with $p+1$ nodes with the addition of an extra edge from $N_{p}$ to $N_{p-1}$. \end{enumerate} \end{proposition}